Arthuino/stymphale_project/zawardo_drone/README.md

 ## Future improvements

-- Improve portability (volumes)
+- [ ] Improve portability (volumes)

-- Test waypoints and mission planning with ROS2 services and nodes
+- [x] Test waypoints and mission planning with ROS2 services and nodes

+- [ ] Add MAVROS to docker

+- [ ] Create separate dockers and docker-compose for each tool